 BizTalk Migrator is an open-source tool that helps IT teams to automate the process of migrating software technology assets from BizTalk Server to Azure Integration Solutions, the Microsoft Cloud platform for integration.
-The announcement is a significant development for customers invested strategically in Microsoft for their integration platform.
-It could also be of interest to organisations using integration environments from other vendors that are moving to Azure.
+The release of this new tool is a significant development for customers invested strategically in Microsoft for their integration platform.
+It could also help organisations using integration environments from other vendors that are moving to Azure.

 In 2000, Microsoft released integration software called Microsoft BizTalk Server.
 Since then, the product has undergone around ten revisions, the current version being 2020.
 There are an estimated 10,000 customers worldwide using BizTalk, with about 2000 of these being large enterprise customers.
 BizTalk is used across many industries and by some of the world’s best-known brands.